payloadcms/payload/examples/custom-components/README.md

 ## How it works

-TODO: write this section

 ### Collections

 See the [Collections](https://payloadcms.com/docs/configuration/collections) docs for details on how to extend any of this functionality.

 - #### Users

   The `users` collection is auth-enabled which provides access to the admin panel.
-When previewing documents on your front-end, the user's JWT is used to authenticate the request.
-See [Pages](#pages) for more details.

   For additional help with authentication, see the official [Auth Example](https://github.com/payloadcms/payload/tree/main/examples/auth/cms#readme) or the [Authentication](https://payloadcms.com/docs/authentication/overview#authentication-overview) docs.

-- #### Pages
+- #### Fields

-  Each page is assigned a `tenant` which is used to control access and scope API requests.
-Pages that are created by tenants are automatically assigned that tenant based on that user's `lastLoggedInTenant` field.
+  The `fields` collection contains every field type available in Payload, each with custom components filled in every available "slot", i.e. `admin.components.Field`, `admin.components.Label`, etc. There are two of every field, one for server components, and the other for client components.
+This pattern shows how to use custom components in both environments, no matter which field type you are using.

 ## Questions